drupal-entity-training/event/index.md

 #### 5.1.
 Add a menu link for the event listing

+// @TODO: No second level menu links are shown in the core admin toolbar, so
+//  perhaps figure out something else here.

 For the event listing to show up in the toolbar menu under _Content_, we need to provide a menu link for it.